 “She was a pioneer, a master storyteller who brought her voice—the voice of a woman of color—to science fiction,” said Natalie Russell, assistant curator of literary manuscripts at The Huntington and curator of the exhibition.
 “Tired of stories featuring white, male heroes, she developed an alternative narrative from a very personal point of view.”

 Butler, a Pasadena, Calif., native, told the New York Times in a 2000 interview: “When I began writing science fiction, when I began reading, heck, I wasn’t in any of this stuff I read.
 The only black people you found were occasional characters or characters who were so feeble-witted that they couldn’t manage anything, anyway.
 I wrote myself in, since I’m me and I’m here and I’m writing.”

-The exhibition follows a roughly chronological thread and includes approximately 100 items that reveal the writer’s early years and influences.
-It also highlights specific themes that repeatedly commanded her attention.
+The exhibition followed a roughly chronological thread and included approximately 100 items that revealed the writer’s early years and influences.
+It also highlighted specific themes that repeatedly commanded her attention.
 Butler was born June 22, 1947, to a maid and a shoeshine man.
 Her father died when she was quite young.
 An only child, she discovered writing very early because it suited her shy nature.
-The exhibition will feature samples of her earliest stories.
+The exhibition featured samples of her earliest stories.

 But it was a 1954 science fiction film called Devil Girl from Mars that inspired Butler to take on science fiction.
 “She was convinced she could write a better story than the one unfolding on the screen,” Russell said.